Daniel Sánchez Bustamante

-Daniel Sánchez Bustamante Vásquez (10 April 1871 – 5 August 1933) was a Bolivian educator, politician, lawyer, professor, author, and diplomat.
+Daniel Sánchez-Bustamante y Vásquez-Bru (10 April 1871 – 5 August 1933) was a Bolivian educator, politician, lawyer, professor, author, and diplomat.
 He was the Bolivian Minister of Public Instruction and of Foreign Affairs on various occasions between 1909 and 1931.
 He is considered one of the most important reformers in the public education of his country being the founder of the first school for teacher training.
 In charge of his country's foreign affairs, he was the main signatory for Bolivia in the Polo-Bustamante Treaty (1909), a border treaty signed with Peru to set what is now the current border between the two Andean nations.
-He was the father of María Luisa Sánchez Bustamante and Carmen Sánchez Bustamante, the mother of Gonzalo Sánchez de Lozada.
+He was the father of María Luisa Sánchez-Bustamante and Carmen Sánchez-Bustamante, the mother of Gonzalo Sánchez de Lozada.

 Early life

-Daniel Sánchez Bustamante was born in the city of La Paz on 10 April 1871.
+Daniel Sánchez-Bustamante was born in the city of La Paz on 10 April 1871.
 He was the son of Juan Sánchez de Bustamante y Ponce de León and Mercedes Vásquez-Bru y Zuazo.
 He received his education in his home city where he studied law and graduated with a doctorate in 1891.

 In 1891, he entered into the world of politics and, by the next year, a member of the council of the city of Oruro.
 Years later, he was elected as a deputy and was a member of the Chamber of Deputies between 1894 and 1900.
 In those years, he moved to Sucre, then the capital of Bolivia, where he founded the newspaper Revista de Bolivia.
 He would also collaborate with the Sucre-based newspaper Eco Moderno in 1898.
 In 1895, he married Carmen Calvo, with whom he had nine children.